You will be able to play all the VR games with these VR PC builds. I am going to categorize each build by budget, so the cost won’t be an issue.

 Just try to make sure that airflow is good enough to cool down everything that is inside, as some are poorly designed.
 That can usually be filtered by not choosing a cheap case.
 Around $40-50+ should do the job.

 Let’s up the power here a bit.
 We all know that games are evolving and graphics also.
 That means, we have to upgrade our build with it.
 Recent VR games require quite a lot from your computer, and to play them at the highest settings, this build right here might just do the trick for now.

 The parts here are chosen so it’s good not only for current VR entertainment apps but also for what is to come.

 As with the previous build, you may switch some things up a bit, but make sure that everything matches, because all the parts that are picked below have a specific reason for being here.

-We are going with the Tomahawk Max for this one.
+We are going with the GIGABYTE B550M for this one as well.
 It is one of the most popular motherboards currently out there, and the reason is its good price to performance ratio.
-It has everything you need to have the superb VR experience from the get-go.
+It has everything you need to have a superb VR experience from the get-go.

 Compared to the #1 CPU out there, it is only 10-20% slower, while at the same time is twice as cheap.
 It offers 6 cores, 12 threads, and a base frequency of 3.6GHz (with turbo it’s possible to reach 4.2GHz).

 The Intel era is indeed over.
 For the first time, having Intel inclined motherboard makes it more of a problem than anything else.
 Now it’s the time for a new king, and AMD has been preparing for it for years.
 There were always talks that in the end, more cores will be more beneficial for games, VR ones included.
 Intel stuck with making 1 core as good as possible while AMD focused on many cores.
 While games were optimized for intel ones, it was apparent that more cores are necessary.